Battle of Hatchie Bridge: Order of battle

-Battlefield
+Battlefield preservation

 The battlefield site, known as Davis Bridge Battlefield, was listed on the National Register of Historic Places in 1998.
 A 5 acre area of the battlefield is part of the Siege and Battle of Corinth Sites, which was designated a National Historic Landmark in 1991.
 The total battlefield area deemed potentially eligible for the National Register is 5103 acre, of which 861.5 acre has protected status.
 The American Battlefield Trust and its partners have acquired and preserved 860 acres of the battlefield as of mid-2023.